 - Students should stay on pace and complete daily assignments on time.

 - Students should be working at least four hours per day on assignments.
 Students should expect to spend approximately 45 minutes/day on each course, or longer if working on a block schedule.

 - Students should spend time reading the lessons and doing the assignments in order to get a good grade on the first lesson attempt.

 - Students who spend little time on the first attempt and guess on the next attempts will lose the privilege of having multiple attempts.

-- Students should try to stay on pace with courses and spend adequate time on assignments and quizzes.
+- Students should stay on pace with their assignment calendar and spend adequate time on assignments and quizzes.

 - Students should complete a minimum of 1 project per unit.
-Your student can message the teacher if he/she wants to do additional projects.
+Students may contact their teacher if they want to do additional projects.
 Special projects are also available for extra credit upon request.

 HLA/Archway grade scale is as follows: 100 – 94 = A; 93 – 86 = B; 85 – 77 = C; 76 – 70 = D 69 and below = F.

 In the case of expired courses, a student may request an extension to finish.
 Please notify an Archway counselor as soon as possible if your student wants to drop a course.
 If your student drops a course during the first 20 days of a courses start date, the course will not appear on the student’s record.
 If your student changes to a different curriculum, please update your education plan in Applecore and contact Archway to drop courses as soon as possible.
 Failure to update Applecore with a new education plan could result in dismissal from HLA.

 Following is Archway/HLA’s policy concerning Plagiarism.
 Please be sure your students are aware of what plagiarism is.
 Plagiarism may seem like a quick way to finish, but it is not only illegal, it is also a Code of Ethics violation and could result in your dismissal from Archway and HLA.